top of page

 Samick

-For many decades Samick has been the largest OEM producer of electric guitars in the world.
+Samick of Korea has been the largest OEM producer of electric guitars in the world for many decades.
 In 1982, Samick opened a branch office in Germany and a full subsidiary in the United States.
-In 1992, Samick built a factory in Indonesia which produces the majority of instruments built by Samick today.
+In 1992, Samick built a factory in Indonesia which now produces the majority of instruments built by Samick today.

-During the 1970s and 1980s, Samick produced guitars under the "Hondo" brand (as a joint-venture) and was the major producer of Epiphones from 1984 until 1996.
-Hondo guitars were made until 1990.
+During the 1970s and 1980s, Samick produced guitars under the "Hondo" brand (as a joint venture with U.S company International Music Corporation.)

-When Gibson Guitars bought Kramer Guitars out of bankruptcy in 1997, Gibson resurrected the brand and sold Kramer guitars via U.S on-line shop MusicYo from 1998 until 2009.
-These guitars were made by Samick in Korea, which already had a long-standing relationship with Gibson through the production of Gibson's Epiphone brand.
-Epiphone, in turn, oversaw the production of the Gibson Kramers.
+When Gibson Guitars bought Kramer Guitars out of bankruptcy in 1997, Gibson resurrected the brand and sold Kramer guitars via U.S. online shop MusicYo from 1998 until 2009.
+The enduring partnership between Samick and Gibson for the production of Gibson's Epiphone brand led to Epiphone managing Samick's production of the new Gibson Kramers.
 This left-handed Samick-made Kramer Baretta FR404SNL, came with a Kramer-branded licensed Floyd Rose style tremolo which appears to be a Floyd Rose II clone and is identical to the Jackson JT500.

 Cort